| ABOUT

 the Baltic Repubblic]

-From Klaipeda in Lithuania we counted to reach Gdansk by boat, but with big upset (I
+From Klaipeda in Lithuania I counted to reach Gdansk by boat, but with big upset (I

-had been cursing for two days) we found out that there was no boat connection with Poland.
+had been cursing for two days) I found out that there was no boat connection with Poland.

 It took two days by train to reach Gdansk passing by Warsaw, but there was no other

-alternative unless we passed through the Kalinigrad region.
+alternative unless I passed through the Kalinigrad region.

-point from where the first bullet of the Second World War was shot, where a huge sign
+from where the first bullet of the Second World War was shot, where

 Even more nicer was the day trip to sand dunes on the Baltic cost near Leba; I